ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 ```

 There is no stop condition in the `for` loop statement itself, but only in the
 loop body.
-We will stop either when there is no next element in the hash table
+We will stop when there is no next element in the hash table linked
-linked list or we are done with a current bucket.
+list or we are done with a current bucket.

 ```cpp
 if (!__p->_M_nxt || _M_bucket_index(*__p->_M_next()) != __bkt)